 Field Experience 3: Literacy in Primary Grades

-Field Experience 4: Math, Science, Social Studies in Primary Grades
+Field Experience 4: Math, Science, SS in Primary Grades

 List of Admission Requirements

-- 2) To apply, candidates must submit the following:
+- ● To apply, candidates must submit all of the following:

-For more information regarding the requirements for admission to this program, visit the GSU Graduate Admissions webpage.
+For more information regarding admission to this program and university, visit the GSU Undergraduate Admissions webpages for freshman and transfer students.
+Additionally, visit the Admissions Resources and FAQs webpage.

 List of Degree Requirements